Set the objective of a conservation planning problem()

 sim_binary_features <- sim_features

-for (i in seq_len(raster::nlayers(sim_features)))
+for (i in seq_len(terra::nlyr(sim_features))) {

-sim_binary_features[[i]] <- as.numeric(raster::values(sim_features[[i]]) >
+sim_binary_features[[i]] <- terra::as.int(

-# create problem with maximum utility objective
+# create problem with maximum cover objective

-p1 <- problem(sim_pu_raster, sim_binary_features) %>%
+problem(sim_pu_raster, sim_binary_features) %>%

 add_max_cover_objective(500) %>%